positroncascade/PyAero/README.md

 $ unzip PyAero-master.zip
 ```

-Or for a specific version, e.g. for version 1.0.0 [goto the release page](https://github.com/chiefenne/PyAero/releases) and download the file **Source code.zip** or click [here](https://github.com/chiefenne/PyAero/archive/v1.0.0.zip) for direct download..
+Or for a specific version, e.g. for version 1.0.0 [goto the release page](https://github.com/chiefenne/PyAero/releases) and download the file **Source code.zip** or click [here](https://github.com/chiefenne/PyAero/archive/v1.0.0.zip) for direct download of version v1.0.0.

 ## Installation